Anifrolumab-fnia (Saphnelo)

 The efficacy of Saphnelo has not been evaluated in patients with severe active lupus nephritis or severe active central nervous system lupus.
 Use of Saphnelo is not recommended in these situations.

 The FDA-approved label recommends that patients update immunizations, according to current immunization guidelines, prior to initiating Saphnelo therapy.
-Per the label, avoid concurrent use of live or live-attenuated vaccines in patients treated with Saphnelo.
+Furthermore, concurrent use of live or live-attenuated vaccines should be avoided in patients treated with Saphnelo.

 Saphnelo has not been studied in combination with other biologic therapies, including B-cell-targeted therapies.
 Therefore, use of Saphnelo is not recommended for use in combination with biologic therapies.